pass-the-salt/2024/content/english/annual-report/_index.md

 Pass the SALT is [since day one a free conference](https://www.pass-the-salt.org/about/#how-to-reach-our-goals) (as in free beer) that gives access to the attendees to all talks, workshops but also pauses and social events at no cost.

-For us, it is the way to ensure that anybody, regardless of his context and financial capabilities, can have access to state-of-the-art knowledge in Security and Free Software areas but also to exchanges with all community members.
+For us, it is the way to ensure that anybody, regardless of their context and financial capabilities, can have access to state-of-the-art knowledge in Security and Free Software areas but also to exchanges with all community members.

 We have seen **some evolution in our sponsors line-up**: a long time supporter decided to move away (Google) and we are very grateful for its long-term support.
 We have also welcomed **three new sponsors** (**Passbolt**, **Cyberzen** and **Seek IT Security**) and we thank them warmly to **join others sponsors and partners** (**Gandi**, **Quarkslab**, **Lexfo**, **Synacktiv**, **Randorisec** and **Polytech**) to allow us to run this new edition 👍️